aaronkim218/go-chat/README.md

 - Storage operations with pgx
 - WebSocket handling with custom library "eventsocket"

+WebSocket connections are managed by a combination of an event-driven system (eventsocket) + "plugins".
+Eventsocket exposes a public API that allows consumers of the library to register message handlers on client connections, and register event handlers for lifecycle events such as clients joining/disconnecting and rooms being created/destroyed.
+A "plugin" encapsulates logic for a feature that leverages the WebSocket connection.
+This keeps the design modular as each plugin manages its own logic, and promotes extensibility as adding functionality can be done by simply adding more plugins.

 ## Frontend

 - API service functions with axios